-It certainly isn’t fun to plan out your estate, but a good financial plan includes this important component.
+It certainly isn’t fun to plan out your estate, but a good financial plan includes this important component of estate planning.
 Now you may think that ‘estate planning’ only involves getting money to your kids when you die, but it really includes a lot of decisions that occur while you’re alive and that affect you and your spouse before someone else inherits the money.

 The two main goals of estate planning are to protect you and your spouse in case bad situations happen in an untimely manner, like an early death or extra long term health costs, and to make your inheritance as easy and tax-efficient as possible for the people you care about.

 Goal 1: Protect you and your spouse in case bad situations happen.

 Before you focus on the money you leave behind for your kids, we encourage you to focus on the bills you might leave behind for your spouse.